 Each of us understands the implications of financial stress, and the unintended consequences that often follow.
 Life is stressful enough without adding the challenges involved with being “house poor”.
 Therefore, I take very seriously the responsibility of ensuring my clients make wise decisions when determining a home price.

-When advising a client about how much they should spend on a home, I first focus on the following primary questions:
+When advising you about how much you should spend on a home, We’ll first focus on the following primary questions:

 Next, I consider the following and establish a financial profile: